 - 8.1.
-We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police, and Children's Social Care. - 8.2.
+We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care. - 8.2.
 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children - 8.3.
-We will participate in Child Safeguarding Practice Reviews (CSPR's), other reviews and file audits as and when required to do so by the Oxfordshire Children's Safeguarding Board.
-We will ensure that we have a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and compile required actions within agreed timescales.
+We will participate in Child Safeguarding Practice Reviews (CSPRs), other reviews and file audits as and when required to do so by the Oxfordshire Safeguarding Children's Board.
+We will ensure that we have a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and complete required actions within agreed timescales.